Incident: Hurricane Harvey

-- FNS is also continuing to provide more flexibility to schools in what they can feed kids, and when, given the challenges of preparing specific foods during this period.
-Therefore, schools can continue to serve meals through October 31 that do not meet the menu planning or meal pattern requirements for schools and institutions in these affected areas.
+- FNS also continued to provide more flexibility to schools in what they could feed kids, and when, given the challenges of preparing specific foods during this period.
+Therefore, schools could continue to serve meals through October 31 that did not meet the menu planning or meal pattern requirements for schools and institutions in these affected areas.

-- The State is providing schools the option to operate the SSO during the school year when schools have unanticipated closures.
-Additionally, FNS is allowing Texas to waive the area eligibility requirements for CACFP, SFSP, and the SSO.
+- The State provided schools the option to operate the SSO during the school year when schools had unanticipated closures.
+Additionally, FNS allowed Texas to waive the area eligibility requirements for CACFP, SFSP, and the SSO.

-- In the 22 counties, Texas may allow operators of the SFSP to send food home with children, instead of eating it onsite in a congregate setting.
+- In the 22 counties, Texas may have allowed operators of the SFSP to send food home with children, instead of eating it onsite in a congregate setting.

-- Other flexibilities include: allowing two schools to utilize the same location and claim meals separately through NSLP and SBP; and waivers and extensions of timelines related to administrative and operational activities.
+- Other flexibilities included: allowing two schools to utilize the same location and claim meals separately through NSLP and SBP; and waivers and extensions of timelines related to administrative and operational activities.